ultimaille/graphite-texel-plugins/README.md

  - Tranform tool: move points in a more friendly way
  - N-Ring: visualize neighborhood of a cell in a volume mesh
+ - Extract layer: visualize a hex layer by selecting a cell edge
+ - Extract lace: visualize a hex lace by selecting a cell facet

 ### Commands